Admission deadlines: | Fall: January 7th - Fellowship & Application Deadline |

 IAFF 6899 | Capstone Course | |

-Research tool courses (0 to 3 credits) | ||
+Tool requirement (0 to 3 credits) | ||

-Students may choose either a language or a statistical skills option to fulfill the tool requirement. | ||
+Students can choose either a language or an analytical option to fulfill the tool requirement. | ||

-The language option may be completed by fulfilling the language proficiency requirement for ESIA’s non-regional programs**.
-Additional information about the language proficiency requirements is available from the academic advisor.
-Students who fulfill the tool requirement without taking any additional coursework will have 3 extra credits to apply to their electives. | ||
+Language option—This option can be completed by fulfilling the language proficiency requirement for ESIA’s non-regional programs.
+Additional information about the language proficiency requirements is available from the academic advisor. * | ||

-Statistics option—This option may be fulfilled by demonstrating proficiency with a minimum grade of B in a graduate-level statistics course.
-It may be met by taking one of the following: | ||
+Analytical option—This option can be fulfilled by demonstrating proficiency with a minimum grade of B in a graduate-level methods course.
+It can be met by taking one of the courses listed below.
+Other courses can count toward this requirement if approved by the program director. | ||

 IAFF 6501 | Quantitative Analysis for International Affairs Practitioners | |